RadiologyInfo - The radiology information resource for patients

 What is Carotid Ultrasound Imaging?

-An ultrasound of the body's two carotid arteries, which are located on each side of the neck and carry blood from the heart to the brain, provide detailed pictures of these blood vessels.
+An ultrasound of the body's two carotid arteries, which are located on each side of the neck and carry blood from the heart to the brain, provides detailed pictures of these blood vessels and information about the blood flowing through them.

-A Doppler ultrasound study may be part of a carotid ultrasound examination.
+A Doppler ultrasound study is usually an integral part of a carotid ultrasound examination.

 What are some common uses of the procedure?

 It may also be performed if a patient has high blood pressure or a carotid bruit (pronounced brU-E)—an abnormal sound in the neck that is heard with the stethoscope.
+In some cases, it is also performed in preparation for coronary artery bypass surgery.
 Other risk factors calling for a carotid ultrasound are:

 • diabetes